 A: No, not unless she is also Connecticut state-certified in high school French and a New Haven Public Schools employee.
 All IS Mentor Teachers must be both appropriately certified AND employed by the New Haven Board of Education.

 Q: I do not like the teacher and/or period of a course on my high school schedule.
 Can I take the class as an IS instead?

 A: No, and no.

-Q: What if I need to IS an AP course?
+Q: What if I need to take an AP course as an IS?
 Can I still take the exam and get AP credit?